katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration_legacy.rst

 IAM policies for AWS
 ====================

-In order to run the tests in an AWS account ansible needs fairly wide ranging powers which can be provided to a dedicated user or temporary credentials using a specific policy configured in the AWS account.
+In order to run the tests in an AWS account assible needs fairly wide ranging powers which can be provided to a dedicated user or temporary credentials using a specific policy configured in the AWS account.